 Word History and Origins

-First recorded in 1175–1225; (noun) Middle English, from Old French, from Latin sententia “opinion, decision,” equivalent to sent- (base of sentīre “to feel”) + -entia -ence; (verb) Middle English: “to pass judgment, decide judicially,” from Old French sentencier, derivative of sentence.
-Etymology is the study of the history of words, including their origins, meanings, and how they have changed over time.
-It delves into the roots of words, tracing their evolution from earlier forms and languages.
-Understanding etymology can provide insights into the cultural and linguistic influences that have shaped a word’s journey to its current form and meaning.
+First recorded in 1175-1225; (noun) M.E. from Old Fr., from L. sententia “Opinion, decision,” equivalent to sent- (base of sentire “to feel”) + -entia -ence; (verb) M.E. “to pass judgment, decide judicially,” from Old Fr. sentencier, from sentence.
+Etymology is the study of the history of words, their origins, and their meanings and how they have evolved over time.
+If you need more interested info like that visit quick guider.

 Structure of a Sentence